 - whether or not there are any current endorsements on the licence; and

 - whether or not the employee is disqualified from driving.

 The employer can also request information about any Certificate of Professional Competence held by the employee.

+The employer can also request a driver entitlement check by post or telephone.
 The employer must explain why it is requesting the information and how it will use it.
 The employee must provide his or her consent for the information to be disclosed.
 DVLA form D888/1 is available for this purpose.